williamouyang/okta.github.io/docs/api/rest/authn.md

 #### Primary Authentication with Factor Enrollment

-Authenticates a user who must enroll an additional factor for verification to comply the user's Sign-On Policy MFA requirement.
-The user must select a [factor](#factor-object) to [enroll](#enroll-factor)
+Authenticates a user assigned to a Sign-On Policy with a MFA challenge requirement who has not previously enrolled a factor for additional verification.
+The user must select a [factor](#factor-object) to [enroll](#enroll-factor) to complete the authentication transaction.

 ##### Request Example
 {:.api .api-request .api-request-example}